 We’ve all heard the “tastes great, less filling” slogan, but some light beers really are incredibly light on calories and yet can surprisingly quench your thirst while keeping the beer belly at bay.

-Examples: Corona Light clocks in at 99 calories—compared with around 150 for most regular bottles.
-Molson Canadian 67, meanwhile, is named after its own very low calorie count.
+Corona Light.
+This beer clocks in at 99 calories—compared with around 150 for most regular bottles.

 Cheers to good health!